dshen122/Getting-and-Cleaning-Data/README.md

  CodeBook.md,  code book markdown, it contains detailed explanation of the run_analysis function

-# following a brief step on how to run this function:
+# Here are brief steps on how to run this function:

  download the Human Activity Recognition Using Smartphones Data Set